 Each Wednesday morning, you’ll get a short and useful tip in your email inbox with information you can use in your cockpit.
-You’re in good company.
-There are over 185,000 tip subscribers like yourself who are committed to improving each week.
+You’re in good company—there are over 200,000 tip subscribers like yourself who are committed to improving each week.
 Many have been receiving these tips since 2006.

-Below are popular resources we’ve shared with our subscribers over the years.
+Below are popular resources you may find useful.
 They were developed by our award-winning instructors (see Bios below), and are packed with tips and techniques you can put to work on your next flight.
 Bookmark this page so you can return to these resources.

 Non-Towered Airport Communications

 The Quick Reference Guide to Non-Towered Airport Communications provides clear guidance on what to say and when to say it as you maneuver for takeoffs, landings or pattern work.
 Great for new students or as a refresher for Rusty Pilots.
 From Pilot-Friendly Manual for VFR Communications.

 Watch the scenario video, and test your knowledge.

 "Caught on Camera" Videos

 This series of four videos shows how an experienced pilot handles difficult situations that any of us might face.
 Captured in HD, these videos are edited and narrated to explain the strategies used and in-flight decisions made.